ElizabethBrooks/DaphniaGenomics_MultiGenome/README.md

 Click [here](https://github.com/ElizabethBrooks/DaphniaGenomics_MultiGenome) for the code repository with scripts to analyze multiple daphnia species genomes.

-## Inputs & Outputs

-To use these sets of scripts to install and run the workflows, make sure to change the paths in the inputs files in the <b>inputData</b> directory.
-For example, the input and output paths in the <i>inputPaths.txt</i> file should be changed to the paths on your system.

 ## [EGAPx](https://github.com/ncbi/egapx/) Workflows
 There are two workflows for EGAPx, local and HPC.
 The <i>local scripts</i> can be run locally on your system and the <i>HPC scripts</i> are setup for job submission to the ND CRC remote servers.